 When can I start this Micro-credential?

-• Applicants must have a 2.1 grade in a level 8 degree.
+• Applicants must have a minimum of a 2.1 grade in a level 8 degree and

 • Experience of a practice setting and/or life experience pertaining to disability/mental health and child protection such as advocacy, disability or mental health services experience, informal caregiving experience, child protection and welfare experience, or relevant professional experience in fields such as social care, law, social work or psychology.

 On successful completion of this micro-credential, learners will be able to: